AcrobatReader-lab/AcrobatReader/README.md

 ### Why Choose Acrobat Reader

 1. ⭐️**View, store and share PDFs** – Get the best viewing experience for all types of PDF content.
-Store files online and share them with anyone.
 2. ⭐️**Fill and sign** – Complete forms fast and add your signature or initials.
 Then share a link with others.
 3. ⭐️**Give and get feedback** – Add text boxes, sticky notes and highlights.
-Share a PDF to collect everyone's input in one file.
-4. ⭐️**Work from anywhere** – Access your files from any device with the free Acrobat Reader app and through the Acrobat Reader Chrome extension
+4. ⭐️**Work from anywhere** – Access your files from any device with the free Acrobat Reader app.

 ![AcrobatReader](acrobat.jpeg)